ghc-proposals/ghc-proposals/proposals/0000-record-dot-syntax.md

 ### 9.2 Who will provide an implementation?

 If accepted, the proposal authors would be delighted to provide an implementation.
-Implementation depends on the implementation of [the `HasField` proposal](https://github.com/ghc-proposals/ghc-proposals/blob/master/proposals/0158-record-set-field.rst) and [the `NoFieldSelectors` proposal](https://github.com/ghc-proposals/ghc-proposals/blob/master/proposals/0160-no-toplevel-field-selectors.rst).
+Implementation depends on the implementation of [the `HasField` proposal](https://github.com/ghc-proposals/ghc-proposals/blob/master/proposals/0158-record-set-field.rst).